Kypulse/Soul/Readme.md

 A standalone **Meteor Client Addon** designed for use with the official Meteor Client.
 Includes advanced modules such as:

 - Player ESP
-- Spawner Finder
+- Hole ESP
-- RTP Automation
+- RTP for good coords
-- Pathfinding Logic
+- Ai Pathfinding Logic
-- Webhook Integration
+- Auto Panic AH Sell
 - Name Protection
-- And more...

 ## 💳 Credit for people i skidded of of